axiom24/hackerearth/README.md

 Problems solved during Indiahacks 2013

-This repository contains the solutions to the problems asked in INDIAHACKS 2013 competitons.
+This repository contains the solutions to the problems asked in INDIAHACKS 2013 and Google codejam 2013 competitons.